diffplug/spotless/CONTRIBUTING.md

 The `_ext` projects are disabled per default, since:

-* some of the projects perform vasts downloads at configuration time
+* some of the projects perform vast downloads at configuration time
 * the downloaded content may change on server side and break CI builds